 Iowa congressman Steve King denies at least four journalists access to election party

-Iowa congressman Steve King banned several media outlets from covering his election night party, refusing to allow at least four reporters to attend—Adam Rubenstein from The Weekly Standard, Tom Cullen from the Storm Lake Times, Chris Mathias from HuffPost, and Tony Leys from the Des Moines Register.
+Iowa congressman Steve King banned several media outlets from covering his election night party on Nov.
+6, 2018, refusing to allow at least four reporters to attend—Adam Rubenstein from The Weekly Standard, Tom Cullen from the Storm Lake Times, Chris Mathias from HuffPost, and Tony Leys from the Des Moines Register.

-On November 5, the day before the election, the Des Moines Register — the largest newspaper in Iowa — emailed the King campaign to request press credentials.
+On Nov.
+5, the Des Moines Register — the largest newspaper in Iowa — emailed the King campaign to request press credentials.
 The campaign refused.

 “We are not granting credentials to the Des Moines Register or any other leftist propaganda media outlet with no concern for reporting the truth,” the congressman’s son Jeff wrote in an email to the Register.

 In a statement, Register executive editor Carol Hunter condemned the denial of access.